 Step-by-Step Procedure for Removing Inquiries

 All credit inquiries should come off your credit report after two years.
+And only hard inquiries made within the past 12 months will be included in your credit score.
 If you're not willing to wait, you may take these steps:

 Once you have collected all of the addresses for each inquiring creditor on each credit report, you are ready for the next step.